The Fly That Quarantined California and Pitted Environmentalists Against Farmers

 But it would take more than conventional tools to defeat this bug.
 A massive ground eradication program failed to stop the Medfly, and a plan to spray pesticides from the air sparked angry protests and led Governor Jerry Brown into a dramatic showdown with the Reagan administration.

-Today, Jerry Brown is once again the governor of California, and the state continues to fight the Medfly.
+Today, California continues to fight the Medfly.
 But the tactics have changed – and so have the politics.

 More Like This